 Access Rules and COBRA Continuation Coverage

 Federal law governs the accessibility of group health plans.
 A group health plan cannot discriminate among employees based on health status or medical history.
 Specific conditions or procedures can be excluded or coverage may be limited, but only if the limits apply to all similarly situated employees.
 Failure to comply with these rules will subject the employer with more than 50 employees to daily penalties.
 Smaller employers are not subject to the penalties unless it is for the hospital length-of-stay requirements for mothers and newborns.
 Generally, pre-existing conditions must be covered unless the condition was diagnosed and treated within 6 months before enrollment.
 Coverage must also be provided to women who are pregnant on the enrollment date and newborn children who were rolled within 30 days of birth.
 If the parent changes jobs and enrolls in the new plan within 62 days when the previous coverage ended, then the child cannot be excluded.
 Likewise, for adopted children under age 18, if they're enrolled within 30 days of the adoption.

 In 1986, the Coverage Omnibus Budget Reconciliation Act (COBRA) was enacted that allows employees who left the company, either voluntarily or involuntarily, unless it was for gross misconduct, to continue their health coverage under the group health plan of the former employer.
 The federal COBRA laws apply to employers with 20 or more employees, although smaller businesses may have to provide continuing coverage under state mini-COBRA laws.
-The premium charged to the employee cannot be any greater than 102% of the premium charged to the company for each employee.
+The premium charged to the employee cannot exceed 102% of the premium charged to the company for each employee.
 However, the ex-employee must pay the full premium during the continuation coverage period, but he will still benefit from the group rates, and it may only be increased at the beginning of a 12-month premium cycle.